| Title/Author | ||

 them on their head and suggesting new ways of creating your own

-it’s an excellent book on an important topic.
-Everyone (whether
+Overall, it’s an excellent book on an important topic.
+Everyone

-they admit it or not) gets days when it’s hard to put pen
+(whether they admit it or not) gets days when it’s hard

-to paper, or fingers to keys, and this is a great antidote to a
+to put pen to paper, or fingers to keys, and this is a great antidote

-you’ll want to keep and treasure (not lend around) and refer
+book you’ll want to keep and treasure (not lend around)

 Newcombe -- Writer / Editor / Researcher |